varundxd/varundxd/README.md

 ### ⚡ Fun Fact of the Day
 <!--START_FUN_FACT-->
-> 💡 The concept of Object-Oriented Programming was first introduced in the 1960s.
+> 💡 The first email ever sent was by Ray Tomlinson in 1971 — it was just "QWERTYUIOP".
 <!--END_FUN_FACT-->

 ## 🌐 Socials: